DauMoe/note/interview_question.md

 - What is semantic HTML?
    - Thẻ HTML ứng với nội dung được chứa như thẻ section (chia ra các phần riêng biệt của thẻ HTML), article (chứa các nội dung độc lập, bao gôm đầy đủ ngữ cảnh), nav (chưa các thẻ điều hướng đến các section cụ thể trong trang), aside, header, footer, div, main, body

-- Security
+## Security
 - How to check the NPM packages vulnerability?
+   - Using `npm audit` command to check the vulnerability of all packages in project
+   - How to fix vulnerability
+      - Update the latest version each package
+      - Run recommend command to check
+      - Run `npm audit fix`,

 - Have you worked with Synk
-- Mobile development and other
+## Mobile development and other
 - When the libraries is deprecated, how to refactor or enhancement code?
 - Have you worked with PWA?
 - Communication between native mobile app and webview (web app)